KahHan19/Neural-Transformer-for-Video-Sign-Language-Generation/README.md

 # Information about the Code
 The code consists of Three sections:

-- Counter_embedding: Add Counter Values in the skeleton keypoints estimates

 - DWPose_RTMB: This is the rtmlib from Jiang, Tao (https://github.com/Tau-J/rtmlib) This part of the code is to perform DWPose and draw the skeletal keypoints for the poses.
-Do know that the code was also changed to make it compatible with the assingment.
+Do know that the code was also changed to make it compatible with our project.

+- Counter_embedding: Add Counter Values in the skeleton keypoints estimates (This is done right after pose estimation for the dataset)

-- Progressive Transformer: Adjusted version of Ben Saunders Progressive Transformer(saunders2020progressive) to make it DWPose compatible
+- Progressive Transformer: Adjusted version of Ben Saunders Progressive Transformer(saunders2020progressive) to make it DWPose compatible.

-Remark: Each word containts its own Liscene and its respective Readme File.
+Remark: Each work contains its own Liscene and Readme File.
 Though the main model is based on Progressive Transformer(saunders2020progressive), we used some of the code from https://github.com/adamg4911/diss by Adam George.

 To run the progressive Transformer:
-- Directories of the config needs to be changed
+- Each folder contain its own set of requirements.txt folder.
+To run the code, all the required libraries first need to be downloaded.
-- Change the scaling for dw_plot_video.py
+- First download the Pheonix14T dataset.
+- To perform DWPose Pose estimation run the DWPose_estimator.py file located in DWPose_RTMB. ( or you can run the "demo.ipynb" file on a single image, an image from Pheonix14T is also included for testing if interested )
+- Ensure that the skeleton poses is in a file ending with ".skels", this is similar to the Progressive transformer code.
+- Pass the Skeleton ".skels" file into the counter_embedding.py file to perform counter embedding
+- Then finally adjust the configuration file as needed, make sure that you have skels, file and .gloss for all training, validation and test set (as shown in the ExampleData folder)
+- Then put all the files into the sign_data foulder in Progressive Transformer folder. (adjust the dw_plot_video.py scaling value according to the normalisation done to keypoints)
 - Run the training.py file in the Progressive Transformer folder ( make sure the correct config is utilised )
-- A sample config is also uploaded for reference

 # Citation
     @misc{rtmlib,